tjdragon/atomic-settlement/README.md

 ## Intro

-In my newsletter titled 'R&D Newsletter: Swapping atomically' sent on March, 9th 2023, we tackled the technical concept of atomic swaps.
-We will elaborate in this newsletter the business advantages of swapping atomically on-chain.
+In this short article, we will talk about the business advantages of swapping atomically on-chain.

 ## It all started with a big bang
 The crypto industry is [largely centralised](https://coinmarketcap.com/rankings/exchanges/) and with the